What Are Managed Futures?

 Managed Futures investments are used by investors of all types: from individuals to large institutions.
 CTA Programs come in all shapes and sizes using various markets and methods to accomplish their strategy.
 The minimum investment requirement is dictated by the CTA, but can be quite low.
 Some CTAs will accept as little as $10,000 to begin.

 Additionally, investors may use different ownership structures if they find it beneficial.
 Accounts owned by entities like an LLC or Corporation are frequently used.
 You can even use qualified money held in an IRA.
-View our CTA Database of trading programs and talk with an investment specialist about which programs are best fit for your portfolio.
+View our CTA Database of trading programs and talk with an investment specialist about which programs are the best fit for your portfolio.

 What are the potential benefits?